KuhlTime/bachelor-thesis/content/06_implementation.md

 npm install @crfd/cs-models
 ```

 On every version tag assigned to a commit the package is then automatically bundled and uploaded by a GitHub Action workflow.
 The workflow installs all packages and runs the TypeScript compilation.
 The upload is then handed over to a third party action.
 In order to sign in to the correct NPM account an API token `NPM_TOKEN` has to be provided to the action.
-The token is stored inside the repository secrets,
+The token is stored inside the repository secrets.

 ```yaml
 - name: Publish to NPM